abesford/seizzmic-site-0c00b/src/pages/index.md

           challenges.

-          It's people who make change happen.
-We're experienced in bringing teams together.
-We'll help you plot a course, focus your efforts, and make your organisation stronger to deal with today's challenges.
+          People make change happen, not technology.
+We're experienced in bringing teams together, to help you plot a course, focus your efforts, and make your organisation stronger to deal with today's challenges.

           That might be building new skills and capabilities, process